idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

 Using the same metrics I apply to myself.
 For the how I'd:

 - Look at "employee surveys"
-- Look at their business results (scorecards and KPIs)
+- Look at their business results (scorecards and KPI)
 - Look at their operational load and tickets/pages/etc
 - Interview their employees, PMs, and business partners, and partner teams
 - Ask them about their architecture